milagrosdoldan/TMDB/README.md

 ------------------------------------------------------------------------------------
 Movie and Tv show catalogue web application consuming TMDB's API.
-This project PERN was started and finished in 7 days.
+My first project as developer PERN, solo proyect and it was started and finished in 7 days.
 ### Funcionalities:

 - Film and Tv show's list.